Rikishi (wrestler)

-Solofa Fatu Jr. (born October 11, 1965) is an American professional wrestler, best known under the ring names Rikishi and Fatu with the WWE and under a variety of names in New Japan Pro-Wrestling, World Championship Wrestling and Total Nonstop Action Wrestling.
+Solofa Fatu Jr. (born October 11, 1965) is an American professional wrestler, best known under the ring names Rikishi and Fatu with the World Wrestling Entertainment (WWE) and under a variety of names in New Japan Pro-Wrestling (NJPW), World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA).
+He is also the owner of the independent promotion KnokX Pro Wrestling (KnokX) and the KnokX Pro Wrestling Academy.

 Born in San Francisco, Fatu debuted in the professional wrestling business in 1985 as Prince Alofa and later competed with the Samoan SWAT Team in Japan and multiple wrestling promotions across the United States.
-In 1992, Fatu made his debut for the World Wrestling Federation, he had employed multiple gimmicks during his early run.
+In 1992, Fatu made his debut for the World Wrestling Federation, employing multiple gimmicks during his early run.
 He returned to the WWF in 1998 where he was repackaged as a sumo wrestler character named Rikishi Phatu, in which he dropped his last name when he began teaming with the popular Too Cool tag team.
 During his tenure with the company, Fatu has held the WWF Intercontinental Championship (1 time), the World Tag Team Championship (2 times), and the WWE Tag Team Championship (1 time).
 After leaving the WWE in 2004, he would appear in the independent circuit, along with a short stint in TNA as Junior Fatu in 2007.
 He was inducted into the WWE Hall of Fame in 2015.

 Fatu is the father of Jimmy Uso, Jey Uso, and Solo Sikoa.
-As a prominent member of the Anoaʻi family of Samoan wrestlers, he is the brother of Sam Fatu and Umaga, uncle of Jacob Fatu and the cousin of Rosey and Roman Reigns.
+As a prominent member of the Anoaʻi family of Samoan wrestlers, he is the brother of Sam Fatu and Umaga, uncle of Jacob Fatu and the cousin of Rosey, Yokozuna and Roman Reigns.

 Early life

-Solofa Fatu was born on October 11, 1965, in San Francisco to Solofa Fatu Sr. and Elevera Anoaʻi Fatu, and grew up in the Sunnydale Projects in the Visitacion Valley neighborhood, where his maternal grandparents were preachers.
+Solofa Fatu was born on October 11, 1965, in San Francisco to Matagaono Solofa I’aulualo Sr. and Elevera Anoaʻi Fatu, and grew up in the Sunnydale Projects in the Visitacion Valley neighborhood, where his maternal grandparents were preachers.
 He attended Balboa High School, and competed on the wrestling team.

 In 1982, when he was seventeen years old, Fatu was wounded in a drive-by shooting that left him with a scar on his abdomen; he claimed in a 2021 interview that he had died for three minutes in the emergency room before being revived.
 He spent two months in the hospital, after which his mother, fearing for his safety, sent him out of state to live with her brothers Afa and Sika Anoaʻi, with whom he trained to become a professional wrestler.